cnbbooks/lfe-tutorial/sequential/morelists.md

 ok
 ```

-### Processing Lists

-[forthcoming]

 ### Utility Functions Revisited

 Remember a few sections back when we created the utility function for finding the maximum value in a list?
-Let's put that into action now.

-We now have to add a function to find the cities with the maximum and minimum temperatures.
-The program below isn't the most efficient way of doing this as we walk through the list of cities four times.
-But it is better to first strive for clarity and correctness and to make programs efficient only if really needed.
+Let's put that into action now: we want to add a function which finds the cities with the maximum and minimum temperatures.

 ```lisp
 (defmodule tut10